-INC. Su Number
+Number

-2017 2018 2019
+2018 2019 2020

 a.
 Total unfounded crimes 0 0 0

 Please Note: If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded."
-Only sworn or commissioned law enforcement personnel may unfound a crime.

-Count unfounded crimes in the year in which they were originally reported.
+Only sworn or commissioned law enforcement personnel may unfound crime. a Count unfounded crimes in the year in which they were originally reported.
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format (YEAR), Line (X) was changed from (A) to (B) because (REASON)." t: "For